LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ### Slack

-Slack, if you're not familiar, is a chatroom service.
+Slack, if you're not familiar, is a chatroom service designed for teams of people to communicate on group projects.
 The easiest way to see is to check it out!

-Help them join LaunchCode Community or another team.
+We have a slack team called LaunchCode Community which you should totally should have joined already!
+But if not, <a href="https://launchcode-community.herokuapp.com" target="_blank">click here</a> to get the invite.

-type something in the channel
+Once you have created an account and signed in, you should see a chatroom with some messages posted, and a box at the bottom to post your own message.
+You've been dropped into the #general channel, but there are other channels for more specific topics (each channel is its own chatroom).
+Click the `Channels` link in the left-hand menu to see a list of all our channels.
+Scroll down and find the #cs50-general channel and try that one (or just <a>click here</a> if you got lost there).
+In this channel you'll find friendly folks talking about CS50x and helping each other, lovely stuff like that.
+Click the `Join Channel` button.
+Now you can post here too.
+If you're feeling not-shy, go ahead and say hello!

 ### Graffiti